Greece Moments Greece Moments

 Kalo Livadi

 A 15-minute drive south of Lefkes is Kalo Livadi, another beautiful bay with a wonderful swimming beach.
-This place also consists mainly of summer residences of the Greeks and some holiday homes.
-The beach is not organized, tamarisk trees provide shade, and the places below are very popular in summer.
+This spot also consists mainly of summer residences of Greeks and some holiday homes.
+The beach is not organized, tamarisk trees provide shade, and the spots beneath them are very popular in summer.

 Kalo Livadi Beach Kythnos